randyrossi/vicii-kawari/README.md

 #### Notes about sprites in hires-modes

 Low-res sprites will show up on the hi-res modes.
 However, they behave according to low-res mode rules.
 That means their x-positions are still low resolution.
 Background collisions will trigger based on hi-res screen data, but cannot detect collisions at the 'half' pixel resolution.
 Sprite to sprite collisions should work as expected.
 This was a compromise chosen between adding new hires sprite support (taking up a lot of FPGA space) and having no sprites at all.
 For the 320x200 and 640x200 bitmap modes, a pixel is considered to be background if it matches the background color register value.
 Otherwise, it is foreground.

+### More RAM

+There is an additional 64K of video ram.
+This is RAM that the video 'chip' can access directly for the new hires modes.
+It can also be used to store data and there is a DMA transfer function that can copy between DRAM and VRAM quickly without using CPU resources.

 ### Software switch between PAL-B and NTSC